10 Characteristics Of A Highly Effective Learning Environment

 The role of curiosity has been studied (and perhaps under-studied and under-appreciated), but suffice to say that if a learner enters any learning activity with little to no natural curiosity, prospects for meaningful interaction with texts, media, and specific tasks are bleak.
 (Interested in how to kill learner curiosity in 12 easy steps?)

-Many teachers force students (proverbial gun to head) to ask question at the outset of units or lessons, often to no avail.
+Many teachers force students (proverbial gun to head) to ask questions at the outset of units or lessons, often to no avail.
 Cliché questions that reflect little understanding of the content can discourage teachers from “allowing” them.
 But the fact remains—if students can’t ask great questions—even as young as elementary school—something, somewhere is unplugged.

 2. Questions are valued over answers